yurkinh/SQLiteNetExtensions.Modern/README.md

 ## Features
-SQLite-Net extensions is built on top of [sqlite-net library](https://github.com/praeclarum/sqlite-net), so obviously all the [features of **sqlite-net**](https://github.com/praeclarum/sqlite-net/wiki) are present in it.
+SQLite-Net extensions are built on top of [sqlite-net library](https://github.com/praeclarum/sqlite-net), so obviously all the [features of **sqlite-net**](https://github.com/praeclarum/sqlite-net/wiki) are present in it.

 If you don't know why a foreign key or an intermediate table is required at some point or what a relationship represents, take a look at [this article](http://www.onlamp.com/pub/a/onlamp/2001/03/20/aboutSQL.html) that explains pretty simple how relationships are stored in a database.

 ### One to one
 The foreign key for a one-to-one relationship may be defined in any entity or even in **both** entities.
-In the latter case SQLite-Net extensions will automatically update inverse foreign keys when needed.
+In the latter case, SQLite-Net extensions will automatically update inverse foreign keys when needed.

 The **inverse** relationship for a **one-to-one** property is also a **one-to-one** relationship.
-SQLite-Net extensions will automatically load one-to-one inverse relationships, because the object is already loaded into memory and it has no DB overhead.
+SQLite-Net extensions will automatically load one-to-one inverse relationships because the object is already loaded into memory and it has no DB overhead.

 Example: